gever/bwx-adventure/README.md

 to the game.

-The current versions of the game in [dist](https://github.com/sleepinghungry/wwif/tree/master/dist) are simple demonstrations.
+Note that the current version of the game in [dist](https://github.com/sleepinghungry/wwif/tree/master/dist) is simply a test.

+Detailed instructions for downloading can be found in the wwif wiki at https://github.com/sleepinghungry/wwif/wiki/Finding-and-Playing-a-Game.

 *All games were built using the [bwx-adventure](https://github.com/gever/bwx-adventure) module.*